ApryseSDK/pdftron-cordova/README.md

 - [License](#license)

 ## Pre-requisites
-- A valid evaluation or commercial license key.
-If you do not have a license key, click [here](https://www.pdftron.com/documentation/ios/guides/cordova-ionic/?showkey=true) to get an evaluation key.
+- No license key is requird for trial.
+However, a valid commercial license key is required after trial.
 - The current version of the PDFTron SDK

 ## Preview